Skeptics Urge Bevin To Show Proof Of Fraud Claims, Warning Of Corrosive Effects

 Douglas, from the University of Kentucky, says the state's response to Bevin's claims will say a lot about how the country may react to similar claims in the next election cycle.

 "Say that Donald Trump is shown to have lost the 2020 election.
-Will he accept defeat or is he going to also make claims of massive voter fraud?"
+Will he accept defeat, or is he going to also make claims of massive voter fraud?"
 Douglas asked.
 "And how are our democratic institutions going to respond to that?
 I think that the situation in Kentucky this year could tell us a lot about whether our institutions are able to beat back these kinds of claims."